Mousse10/Stock_Analysis/README.md

 ![](Resources/2017%20-%20Results.PNG) ![](Resources/2018%20-%20Results.PNG)

 When I run the initial script, the timer results are longer in comparison to the timer when the new script is run.
+The adjustments made to the initial script haave resulted in a shorter run time.

 ![](Resources/VBA_Challenge_2017.PNG)![](Resources/VBA_Challenge_2018.PNG)